checkjill/aps-python-workshop-2026/README.md

 Next, open the `installation_test.ipynb` file on the left and select the kernel, which is a Python process responsible for executing the code in this notebook.

-First, click on `Python 3.14.3`, as highlighted by the red box; then, select the `Select Another Kernel..` option inside the green box.
+To do this, click on `Python 3.14.3`, as highlighted by the red box; then, select the `Select Another Kernel..` option inside the green box.

 <img width="1919" height="1146" alt="kernel1" src="https://github.com/user-attachments/assets/7ceb0379-1051-4d0f-997b-62c9341e2a25" />